singh96aman/GSoC-application-baler/README.md

 ```

 ## Custom analysis
 A lot of scientists interested in using Baler wants to see how compression affects their measurements.
-Therefore, Baler supports users running their ow custom analysis as part of Baler to compare their measurements before and after compression.
+Therefore, Baler supports users running their own custom analysis as part of Baler to compare their measurements before and after compression.

 Custom analyses are defined under ``./projects/example/example_analysis.py``.
 In our example, the analysis fits the particle mass distribution, and compares the mass derived from the fit before and after compression.
 You can run the custom analysis using